CHR-onicles/SpotlightProgramGUI/README.md

 ## PS:
 > * App is still in development and still needs more features, users may also encounter some bugs/glitches.
 > * A release version(.exe) is being worked on currently...

-> * Do reach out to me for clarity on anything.
 > * Contact: tpandivine48@gmail.com